clumdee/clumdee.github.io_hyde/index.md

 ---
 layout: default
-title: Tua's Home
+title: Home
 ---

-# Hi there, you are on my _Home_ page!

-Welcome to my Github page!
+Hello there.
+Welcome to my Github page.
 More will be added ...